 The cardiac catheterization labs at both RIH and TMH see high volumes of cases, providing general fellows with ample opportunities to gain experience in all aspects of interventional cardiology.
 General fellows participate in acquiring, interpreting and reporting results from invasive hemodynamic and angiographic assessments, as well as therapeutic interventions.
 Fellows play a key role in the care of cardiac patients before, during and after procedures as dictated by their level of experience, including case selection and procedural planning.

 The echo rotation is a lab-based rotation that involves all aspects of acquiring and interpreting echocardiographic studies.
 First year fellows begin with gaining hands-on experience, learning to perform complete transthoracic studies under the guidance of our experienced technicians.
 Subsequent rotations focus on interpretation of transthoracic studies followed by triage, performance and interpretation of transesophageal studies.
-Fellows who choose to pursue advanced training in echocardiography during their third year of fellowship (achieving COCATS level 3) participate as members of our structural heart team, gaining the interventional echocardiographic skills necessary to guide an array of catheter-based structural heart procedures including TAVR, MitraClip, Watchman, ASD, PFO and PVL closures.
+Fellows may apply for advanced training in echocardiography during their third year of fellowship (achieving COCATS level 3).
+Fellows selected for this pathway participate as members of our structural heart team, gaining the interventional echocardiographic skills necessary to guide an array of catheter-based structural heart procedures.

 The non-invasive month at the VA provides fellows the opportunity to perform and interpret a wide range of cardiac testing and procedures.
 Fellows responsibilities include weekly supervision of treadmill stress testing, EKG and Holter monitor interpretation, and interpretation of nuclear stress tests and echocardiograms.
 They perform transesophageal echocardiograms, cardioversions and outpatient right heart catheterizations.